mborgerson/wiki-export/wiki/APU.md

 to system memory, where it can be read by other components (such as AC97).

-All audio processing by the APU is typically done in 24bit PCM.
-An APU audio frame is 32 samples long with a duration of 0.ms at 48000Hz, giving a total of 1500 frames per second.
-The MIXBUF therefore holds 1024 samples (32 channels \* 32 samples/channel).
+All audio processing by the APU is typically done in 24bit PCM at 48000Hz.
+An APU audio frame is 32 samples long.
+Therefore, there are 1500 frames per second, with a duration of 0.ms each.
+The MIXBUF holds 1024 samples (32 channels \* 32 samples/channel).

 ### Glossary